ronaldbosma/protect-apim-with-oauth/demos/demo.md

 - The `DELETE` that requires the `Sample.Delete` role.

 A policy is deployed at the API scope using [protected-api.xml](https://github.com/ronaldbosma/protect-apim-with-oauth/blob/main/infra/modules/application/protected-api.xml).
 The policy:
-- Checks with request was performed based on the HTTP method and determines which role is required.
+- Checks which request was performed based on the HTTP method and determines which role is required.
 - Validates the access token in the `Authorization` header using the [validate-azure-ad-token](https://learn.microsoft.com/en-us/azure/api-management/validate-azure-ad-token-policy) policy.
   - The `tenant-id` named value contains the `Directory (tenant) ID` of your Entra ID tenant.
   - The `oauth-audience` named value contains the `Application (client) ID` of the app registration that represents the API Management service.
 - Returns a 200 OK response with the token details if the access token is valid and the client has the required role.
 - When an error occurs, it returns the details of the error in the response body.

-> Note that the API returns a lot of details for demo purposes that you normally would not want to expose in a production environment.
+> Note that the API returns a lot of details for demo purposes that you normally wouldn't want to expose in a production environment.

 ##### Alternative to validate-azure-ad-token policy